-Akira Tokuhiro, PhD, is Dean of the Faculty of Energy Systems and Nuclear Science at Ontario Tech University.
+Akira Tokuhiro, PhD, is a Professor in the Department of Energy and Nuclear Engineering, Faculty of Engineering and Applied Science at Ontario Tech University.
 He is a noted international expert in nuclear reactor engineering, design and safety.

 Carl Turkstra

 Congratulations.
 You are about to enter a wonderful career as a graduate engineer.
 I have been an engineer for over 50 years and I can safely say I have never regretted my choice of a career.